-Now consider the physics that observers see in the Unruh effect.
+Now we consider the physics that observers see in the Unruh effect.
 As far as the acceleration seen by the observer is constant, the physics seen by the observer is indistinguishable at any time due to the equivalence classes defined for the manifold.
 (More particularly, the observer feels the same vierbein all the time.)
 This is purely a mathematical consequence.
 If a dynamical effect (particle production) is manifested in such a situation, it must be explained by the vierbein of the local inertial frame.
-Extrapolating the coordinates to infinity and considering a global map as the Bogoliubov transformation is conceptually unacceptable, even if it could be plausible as a method\cite{Birrell:textbook}.
+Extrapolating the coordinates to infinity and considering a global map as the Bogoliubov transformation is conceptually {\it unacceptable}, even if it could be commonly used as a method\cite{Birrell:textbook}.
 In fact, it is known that such methods can lead to unnatural entanglements appearing between regions that should be uncorrelated.
 To argue the legitimacy of our local computation on manifolds, we must address this issue in this paper.

 First of all, consider what happens if the scalar field equations were written down for an accelerating observer.
 Rindler coordinates are a specific set of coordinates used in the context of special relativity to describe the motion of an observer undergoing constant proper acceleration in flat spacetime.
-Thus, the Rindler coordinates form {\it a coordinate chart} that covers a specific region of Minkowski spacetime known as the Rindler wedge.
+Thus, the Rindler coordinates form {\it a coordinate chart (not a frame)} that covers a specific region of Minkowski spacetime known as the Rindler wedge.
 Following the concept of manifolds, the simplest local inertial system is defined as a tangent space in the neighborhood of the point with zero velocity in Rindler's coordinates.
-We start with the conventional Rindler metric\cite{Birrell:textbook,Misner:textbook, deGill:2010nb};\footnote{Note that we do not use the metric in our calculations.
+If one starts with the conventional Rindler metric\cite{Birrell:textbook,Misner:textbook, deGill:2010nb};\footnote{Note that we do not use the metric in our calculations.
 The reason for showing a metric here is just to explain that the Stokes phenomenon cannot be calculated by the metric.}